-The National Institutes of Health, National Heart, Lung and Blood Institute, recently renewed a five-year, $1.6 million training grant at Nationwide Children's Hospital and The Ohio State University (OSU) to provide in-depth, interdisciplinary, translational and state-of-the-art research training in congenital and acquired heart disease to clinicians and basic scientists.
+The National Institutes of Health, National Heart, Lung and Blood Institute, funds a five-year, $1.6 million training grant at Nationwide Children's Hospital and The Ohio State University (OSU) to provide in-depth, interdisciplinary, translational and state-of-the-art research training in congenital and acquired heart disease to clinicians and basic scientists.
+The program curriculum includes a didactic course in Advanced Cardiovascular Physiology.

 The program focuses on the continuum of congenital to acquired heart disease, from fetal life to senescence, and compares disease mechanisms and outcomes between these diverse populations.
 The rationale is that advances in heart disease therapy and prevention are most likely to originate from a translational research program that fosters collaboration between physician-scientists and basic scientists.